 By Frank Walker

-Dozens of police were at the scene.
-The area was cordonned off and the state parliament at the end of Martin Place was in lockdown with staff told to stay in their office and lock the doors.
+During the siege the area around the cafe was cordoned off and the New South Wales Parliament at the end of Martin Place was in lockdown.
+Staff were told to lock themselves in their offices.

 The US consulate, 50 metres from the cafe, was closed and evacuated.
-A park in the city was also evacuated after a suspicious package was reported.
+A park in the city and the Sydney Opera House were evacuated after suspicious packages were reported.